What Causes PTSD In Teens?

-Many with PTSD develop unhealthy coping strategies, such as drugs or alcohol, as a way to “numb out” from the difficult feelings associated with the experienced trauma(s).
+Many teens with PTSD develop unhealthy coping strategies.
+They may turn to drugs or alcohol to “numb out” the difficult feelings associated with the experienced trauma(s).

 - Keeping a routine – structure and schedule are important aspects of stability in any teenager’s life.
-Yet this becomes even more important when a teen struggles with PTSD, as he or she tends to view the world through a heightened, fear-based lens.
-Maintaining regular meal, homework, activity, etc. times can help reduce this fear, and provide a sense of security.
+This becomes even more important when a teen is struggling with PTSD.
+This is because he or she tends to view the world through a heightened, fear-based lens.
+Maintaining regular meal, homework, activity, etc. times can help reduce this fear and provide a sense of security.

 - Breathing techniques – anxiety associated with PTSD triggers can be greatly reduced by slowing one’s breathing.

-- Progressive Muscle Relaxation – a common side effect of the anxiety associated with trauma and PTSD is muscle tension.
+- Progressive Muscle Relaxation – a common side effect of anxiety associated with PTSD is muscle tension.
 Unfortunately, this physical muscle tension can signal “danger” in the brain, causing hyper-vigilance.
-By learning progressive muscle relaxation, your teen can manage the muscle tension, and experience an increased sense of calm.
+By learning progressive muscle relaxation, your teen can manage the muscle tension.
+This will increase their sense of calmness.

-- Exercise – physical activity can help with mood-stabilization, decreasing anxiety, and maintaining a regular sleep schedule.
+- Exercise – physical activity can help with mood-stabilization.
+It helps decrease anxiety and maintain a regular sleep schedule.

-- Nutrition – food can have a significant impact on your teen’s mood and therefore, overall ability to manage emotions.
-A healthy, well-rounded diet consisting of fruits, vegetables, high-quality proteins, and healthy fats, is a great approach to coping with the symptoms of PTSD.
+- Nutrition – food can have a significant impact on your teen’s mood.
+For example, eating unhealthy foods may impact their ability to manage emotions.
+A healthy, well-rounded diet consisting of fruits, vegetables, high-quality proteins, and healthy fats, is a great approach for coping with PTSD.

 - Engage in activities – most likely, there is one (or more) activity your teen enjoys doing.
-Although there may be a decreased sense of motivation to engage as a result of the PTSD, it is imperative he or she continues to participate in these enjoyable activities.
-Getting back to a loved sport or hobby can greatly contribute to healing from, or at least managing, the symptoms of PTSD.
+There may be a decreased sense of motivation to engage as a result of PTSD.
+It is imperative he or she continues to participate in these enjoyable activities.
+Getting back to a loved sport or hobby can greatly contribute to healing.
+In other words, it helps them manage the symptoms of PTSD.

 - Learn grounding techniques – a common side effect of trauma and PTSD are flashbacks.
 Although flashbacks are a normal response to a traumatic event, they can be extremely frightening.
-Learning ways to ground oneself, and come back to the present moment are imperative to moving through the flashbacks in a healthy manner.
-Some quick ways to ground oneself are:
+Learning ways to ground oneself and come back to the present moment helps teens move through flashbacks in a healthy way.
+Some quick ways to ground oneself include:

 - Name all the objects around you